What is DPLA?

 Do you provide the same sorts of services that my local library does?

 We are always happy to answer questions about how to use DPLA or discover relevant material in our collections, but we do not offer universal reference services like you might find in your local library (i.e., assistance with questions pertaining to municipal and federal services, the law, résumé help, and so forth).
-For more information about ongoing DPLA initiatives, such as grant-funded projects, ebooks, and technology solutions, visit DPLA Pro.
+For more information about ongoing DPLA initiatives, such as our hub network and our ebooks work, visit DPLA Pro.

 Do you have physical copies of your items?

 No, DPLA is an all-digital library that aggregates metadata from libraries, museums and institutions around the country.
 We provide an easy to use search interface so you can get the power that comes with searching millions of records at once.
-If you need a physical copy of an item, please get in touch with the contributing institution.
+If you need a physical copy of an item, please get in touch with the contributing institution, which you can find listed on an item page below the thumbnail image.

 How do I find what I’m looking for?